absu5530/cnn_pos_experiments/README.md

 # CNN Hyperparameter Tuning and POS Embedding Experiments using ASAP AES Data

-This is a project implementating hyperparameter tuning for Convolutional Neural Networks trained for automated essay scoring.
+This is a project implementating hyperparameter tuning for Convolutional Neural Networks trained for automated essay scoring in Tensorflow.
 It also explores the use of embeddings for part-of-speech (POS) tag embeddings along with word embeddings as input to the neural network.
 The dataset used is the [ASAP AES dataset](https://www.kaggle.com/c/asap-aes).

 ## What is the ASAP AES dataset?